Leszek Balcerowicz: The BELLS

 During the Eurozone crisis Balcerowicz has been an outspoken supporter for fiscal discipline and has been frequently dubbed the anti-Bernanke for his scorn of distortionary fiscal stimulus.
 In various articles he has developed a comparison between the fiscally-profligate PIGS (Portugal, Italy, Greece and Spain) and the fiscally-disciplined BELLs (Bulgaria, Estonia, Latvia and Lithuania).
 Responsible fiscal policy brings about better growth outcomes, claims Leszek Balcerowicz.
 He has many followers among East European economists, most prominently Simeon Djankov, Deputy prime Minister and Minister of Finance of Bulgaria between 2009 and 2013.

 Private life

 Balcerowicz was a competitive athlete in his youth.
-In 1966, he became Poland's youth champion in cross country at the distance of 1500 meters.
+In 1966, he became Poland's youth champion in cross country at the distance of 1500 metres.
 Since 1977, he has been married to Ewa Balcerowicz, an economist.
 He has three children.